jcrzry/chitchatter/README.md

-# Joshua Ryan Cruz
+#H1 Joshua Ryan Cruz
-#Project 2 - H1.
+#Project 2 - H2.
 ##1.
 THEME
     The theme is pretty straight forward to begin with.
-It's going to revolve around the great city of pawnee indiana.
+It's going to revolve around the great city of Pawnee indiana.
 I think there will eventually be a more developed or refined theme.
+The theme is extended by the Ron Swansot, a helpful ron swanson bot.
+    I've expanded the theme by incorporating the national park service's beta api to retrieve information on this country's wonderful places.
+The background is also a great ron swanson/pawnee tribute.

 ##2.
 KNOWN PROBLEMS:
-1.User List:
-  1. The user list is non existant right now.
-I will have it implemented fully in the future.
-I am having an issue with
+1.Login Bar:
+  1. When users logout of facebook, the facebook button still displays 'logout' as if they are logged in.
   2. pulling user information from my database.
 I have it, and I have a user id being returned currently.
 2.CSS:
-  1. Given more time I could have made the application more responsive to window resizing.
+  1. I would have enjoyed making it more responsive to window resizing as the size is somewhat statically set.
 As
      is right now there could be some improvements to formatting.
+  2. There is sometimes overflow in the messages, where message text will overflow out of the message container (rare).
 3. MISC:
-  1. For some reason when a new user connects, all other user's messages are sent with the new user's user id.
-  2. The application does not display the chat window until the page has been refreshed after someone has logged in.
+  1. Images are rendered inline, but if the dimensions are funny, they look weird (because of general css class).

 ##IMROVEMENTS: